 An Introduction to NCAT

 Headquartered in Butte, Montana, NCAT has regional offices around the country that ensure hands-on assistance is available for farmers, ranchers, individuals, government agencies, and business owners.
-Offices are located in Fayetteville, Arkansas; Davis, California; Forty Fort, Pennsylvania, and San Antonio, Texas.
+Offices are located in Fayetteville, Arkansas; Davis, California; Keene, New Hampshire; and San Antonio, Texas.
 We developed and manage dozens of projects related to agriculture, food, energy, and green community development.
 We have more than 70 staff members, many of whom are national experts in their respective fields.
 They include engineers, architects, and experts in organic farming, small acreage production, urban agriculture production, entomology, agriculture economics, soil health, diversified crop and livestock operations, and other agricultural specialties.
 In addition to their formal education, many of our staff members also have hands-on experience because they are agricultural producers themselves.

 We manage more than 50 projects that touch thousands of lives every year through activities such as training farmers, demonstrating renewable energy technology, weatherizing houses, and researching sustainable-agriculture challenges.
 NCAT is the only national organization providing personalized, one-on-one technical assistance to thousands of individuals, businesses, and organizations interested in the areas of sustainable and organic agriculture and sustainable and renewable energy, and we have a special focus on helping low-income Americans.
 We provide services to individuals, organizations, businesses, and government agencies across all 50 states, using web-based technology such as websites, webinars, video, and electronic mail; phone help lines and in-person visits and presentations; and snail mail.
 Our website traffic last year for all of our sites exceeded 1 million unique visitors.